Treatment-Resistant Depression study

 If you are interested in participating, or would like further information, please do not hesitate to contact Ana Rita Barreiros on 8627 3319 or firstname.lastname@example.org.

-iSPOT-D is the largest biomarker study ever undertaken in major depressive disorder.
-The aim of this study is to identify genetic, brain and cognitive markers (or combinations of markers) that predict specific response to a range of antidepressants (sertraline, escitalopram, venlafaxine) in patients diagnosed with major depressive disorder (MDD).
+iSPOT-D was the largest biomarker study ever undertaken in major depressive disorder.
+The aim of this study was to identify genetic, brain and cognitive markers (or combinations of markers) that predict specific response to a range of antidepressants (sertraline, escitalopram, venlafaxine) in patients diagnosed with major depressive disorder (MDD).
 This ground breaking study, funded by Brain Resource, may change the way in which personalised medicine is implemented in depression.

 Family of Depression Study

-We will investigate a range of contributing factors including genetics, brain, behaviour, personality and experienced symptoms, as well as the impact of life events.
+We investigated a range of contributing factors including genetics, brain, behaviour, personality and experienced symptoms, as well as the impact of life events.
 We will follow participants up one year after the initial visit to see how the initial measures relate to wellbeing and symptom development overtime.
 Integration across these measures will contribute to a deeper understanding of the development of depression.